-- (1) Introduction: A concise summary explaining why summary judgment should be denied. - (2) Background (Optional): Parties may opt to include this section to provide background and context for the case, dispute, and motion.
+- (1) Introduction.
+A concise summary explaining why summary judgment should be denied. - (2) Background (Optional).
+Parties may opt to include this section to provide background and context for the case, dispute, and motion.
 If included, this section should be placed between the Introduction section and the Response to Statement of Undisputed Material Facts section.
-Factual summaries in the background section need not be limited to undisputed facts and need not cite to evidentiary support. - (3) Response to Statement of Undisputed Material Facts: A restatement of each fact the opposing party contends is genuinely disputed or immaterial, a concise statement explaining why the fact is disputed or immaterial, and a citation with particularity to the evidence upon which the non-moving party relies to refute that fact.8 Any factual citations must reference the appropriate party's Appendix of Evidence, rather than either party's factual statements or responses.
-The non-
+Factual

 7 Minuscripts are permissible, unless otherwise ordered by the court.
-Only one page of a minuscript before and after the cited deposition transcript page is required, provided that it contains four pages of the deposition transcript on a single page.
+Only one page of a minuscript before and after the cited deposition transcript page is required, provided that it contains 4 pages of the deposition transcript on a single page.